 We ship worldwide.

-Limited edition: This is a limited edition art print and is number 10 out of 24 pieces.
+Limited edition: This is a limited edition art print of 24 pieces.

 Design: Based on a dogfish headdress carved by Corey Bulpitt, commissioned for Christian White.